 www.nps.gov/clba

 The former home of Red Cross founder Clara Barton is currently undergoing construction.
 That means you won’t be able to visit this National Historic Site during Women’s History Month.
-Nevertheless, you can take a tour of the home after the construction is completed.
-That’s expected to be June 1, according to the National Parks Service.
+You can tour the home after the building is completed.
+According to the National Parks Service, that’s expected to be June 1.
 Be that as it may, her home in this Washington D.C. suburb is worth a visit.
-This home is particularly important in that it was the first national historic site dedicated to a woman.
+This home is essential because it was the first national historic site dedicated to a woman.

 American Red Cross

-In 1881, Clara Barton founded the American Red Cross, whose national headquarters is in Washington D.C.
+1881 Clara Barton founded the American Red Cross, whose national headquarters is in Washington, D.C.
 Not far from Logan Circle, the American Red Cross headquarters also serves as a memorial to women who served during the Civil War.

 Harriet Tubman Museum